sarmahdi/angbe/README.md

 You can view the api documentation in swagger-ui by pointing to
 http://localhost:8080/

-Change default port value in application.properties# angbe
+Change default port value in application.properties